 Types of Homes in Silicon Valley

 How is the Campbell real estate market?
 Here are the numbers, but what do those numbers mean?
-The sales vs list price remains well over 100% and the average days on market are low at 22 days.
-Campbell is still in a seller’s market.
+The sales vs list price remains well over 100%, over 106% again this month, and the average days on market remain low at 13 days.
+Campbell is in a strong seller’s market.

 Further down in this article, we’ll utilize the graphs from Altos Research, which uses list prices, and check out the trends in pricing by quartile in this zip code (meaning 4 groups based on the pricing tier from least to most expensive).
 Campbell condominiums and townhomes will be considered as well.
 And finally, a list of homes for sale in Campbell will be found at the bottom of the post.